Rocket Lawyer Alternatives for LLC Formation

 Forming an LLC is a big step for any entrepreneur, and online services like Rocket Lawyer make it easier by handling the paperwork and legal details.
 Known for its subscription-based model that bundles LLC formation with legal support, Rocket Lawyer is a solid choice—but it’s not the only one.

 Northwest Registered Agent stands out for its simplicity and stellar customer service.
 For $39 plus state fees, they’ll file your LLC and throw in a year of free registered agent service (normally $125/year).
-What’s the draw?
-Their in-house Corporate Guides—real people, not bots—walk you through the process, and they prioritize privacy by using their own address on public filings instead of yours.
+What’s their attraction?
+The Northwest in-house Corporate Guides—real people, based in the U.S. not bots—walk you through the process, and they prioritize privacy by using their own address on public filings instead of yours.

 Unlike Rocket Lawyer’s $99.99 formation fee (or free with a $39.99/month subscription), Northwest skips the subscription trap, making it ideal for one-and-done formation.
 It’s perfect if you value personalized support and want to avoid ongoing legal fees.